JoshuaOhYQ/etc2073/docs/Chapter1.md

     THEN    action is stop
 ```

-For this case we will consider: **parameters in the environment** for conflict resolution
+For this case we will consider **parameters in the environment** for conflict resolution ❗❗❗